-- Touchscreen: 1 touchscreen panel occupies a rectangular matrix of 14 X x 24 Y lines (subject to other configurations). - Keys: Up to 16 keys in an X/Y grid (Key Array), with each node (X/Y intersection) forming a key within the array.
+- Touchscreen: 1 touchscreen panel occupies a rectangular matrix of up to 32 X × 20 Y lines maximum (subject to other configurations). - Standard Keys: Up to 32 keys in an X/Y grid (Key Array), with each node (X/Y intersection) forming a key within the array. - Generic Keys: Up to 3 keys in an X/Y grid (Key Array), implemented using the Generic Key lines.